 I’m a bit hyped since I’ve finished a lot of stuff today, and I feel really accomplished.
 I’ve been meaning to make this post since forever, and finally I got the time for it.

-So.
-Languages like Japanese and Korean, mainly, have both formal and informal speech.
+As we all know, languages like Japanese and Korean have both formal and informal speech.
 I’m sure other languages have these kinds of speech as well.
-For beginners, we get exposed to the formal speech in textbooks, and then the informal one mainly in audio lessons and such.
-But well, the anime or k-drama I watch, or the manga and manhwa that I read, mostly use informal speech in almost every page.
-I’m not complaining, though.
-I just find it fascinating… somehow.
+For beginners, we get exposed to the formal speech in textbooks, and then the informal one mainly in audio lessons and in friendly situations.

 As for Japanese, I can detect (I think?) the formal language used when they say all those -desu, and if you watch Kuroko no Basuke, Kuroko definitely talks in formal language which makes it easier for me as a beginner to understand some things of what he said.
 But what about the guys and gals around him?
 I’m helping to translate an otome game here where they talk a lot though, so I think it’s a right time to be exposed to the informal language but take good caution as to not use them… haha.

 For Korean, I do get confused.
 Like when you get used to hear people ends their speech with ‘-imnida’, and then got thrown into an audio lesson where they use banmal (informal speech, usually the way an older person talks to the younger person), I…. got lost in translation, haha.
 The word for ‘go’ in Korean is just ‘ga’, so when I heard the other day about a detective shoo-ing away his comrade, he basically said “Ga!!” and I was like ? ? ? but then oH GA IS GO.
 RIGHT.